On average across the year,

 On average across the year, no, Hawaii, United States is not colder than South Carolina, United States .
 Hawaii, United States has an average minimum temperature of 20°C/68°F and South Carolina, United States has an average minimum temperature of 12°C/54°F.

-no, Hawaii, United States has less rain than
+Does Hawaii, United States have more rain than South Carolina, United States?

 Hawaii, United States's wettest month is March, with an average monthly rainfall of 88mm, which is drier than South Carolina, United States's wettest month (July, with an average monthly rainfall of 149mm).